fahmiaziz98/unified-embedding-api/README.md

 # 🧠 Unified Embedding API

-> 🧩 Unified API for all your Embedding & Reranking needs — plug and play with any model from Hugging Face or your own fine-tuned versions.
+> 🧩 Unified API for all your Embedding & Sparse needs — plug and play with any model from Hugging Face or your own fine-tuned versions.
 This official repository from huggingface space

 ---